multixrulz/Crossword-Layout-Generator/README.md

 - The program is efficient on small word lists, but it runs noticably slower when the list contains more than 100 words.

 - We are still exploring potential ways to evaluate the quality of the generated crossword layouts.
-See [Issue #2](https://github.com/MichaelWehar/Crossword-Layout-Generator/issues/2).

 ## License
 - MIT